 Our auditor's report must always be read together with the audited consolidated financial statements and the audited group management report as well as the examined ESEF documents.
-The consolidated financial statements and group management report converted to the ESEF format - including the versions to be entered in the Company register [Unternehmensregister] - are merely electronic renderings of the audited consolidated financial statements and the audited group management report and the audited group management report and the audited group management report and do not take their place.
+The consolidated financial statements and group management report converted to the ESEF format - including the versions to be entered in the Company register [Unternehmensregister] - are merely electronic renderings of the audited consolidated financial statements and the audited group management report and do not take their place.
 In particular, the ESEF report and our assurance opinion contained therein are to be used solely together with the examined ESEF documents made available in electronic form.